Definition – What does Cord Cutting mean?

 - Bandwidth issues

-- Unavailability of certain channels/programs
+- Unavailability of specific channels/programs

 According to a survey conducted by Convergence Consulting Group, approximately 2.65 million U.S. citizens canceled their cable TV subscriptions between 2008 and 2011 to opt for low-cost Internet video streaming subscription services or other free video platforms.
 As of 2012, the cable industry has also seen a reduction in subscriptions.